Arun-Yuvaraj/Face-Detection-and-Identification/README.md

 # Face-Detection-and-Identification

-In this python file, we can find code for Face Detection as well as Face verification
+In this python file, we can find code for Face Detection as well as Face Recognition.